 Another region with strict regulations for its cane spirits is Cuba.
 Although not as well known, the Cuban Denominación de Origen Protegida (“Protected Designation of Origin”) also lays out some precise rules about molasses and yeast, plus extreme detail regarding the aging protocol.
 As with the Martinique AOC, Cuba’s regulations prevent the labeling and sale of rums that don’t meet the Cuban requirements.
 I’ve also published an English language translation with extensive annotation and background.

-This time around, we’re focusing our translations lens on cachaça, the native cane spirit of Brazil.
+This time around, we’re focusing our translations lens on cachaça, the national spirit of Brazil, made from freshly pressed sugarcane juice.
 While cachaça is unfortunately still considered a niche product in North America and Europe, worldwide it’s the most consumed cane spirit.
 Surprised?
 Estimates of cachaça’s annual production have it at around 1.5 billion liters per year.
 In contrast, global rum giant Bacardi sells somewhere around 200 million liters, or one-seventh of the amount of cachaça produced.
 So why don’t we hear as much about cachaça?
 The main reason: The vast majority is consumed domestically within Brazil.

 Another fun fact about cachaça: Before the Dutch brought their pot stills to Barbados, thus creating Caribbean rum, they were distilling cane spirits in Brazil.
 Thus, we can say that cachaça is a slightly older sibling to Caribbean rum.